gear-tech/gear/README.md

     gear
     ```

-3. Connect to the tet network:
+3. Connect to the test network:

     ```bash
     gear --chain=testnet